gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **The Beginner’s Guide to Information Security** By Limor Elbaz - Offers insight and resources to help readers embark on a career in one of the 21st century’s most important—and potentially lucrative—fields. https://www.amazon.com/Beginners-Guide-Information-Security-Kickstart-ebook/dp/B01JTDDSAM

-* **Free Springer Textbooks**
-Valid at least through July, Springer is providing free access to several hundred titles in its eBook collection.
-Books are available via SpringerLink and can be viewed online or downloaded as PDF or EBUP files.
-Disciplines include computer science, networking, cryptography, digital forensics, and others. https://link.springer.com/search/page/1?facet-content-type=%22Book%22&package=mat-covid19_textbooks&facet-language=%22En%22&sortOrder=newestFirst&showAll=true

 * **Texas A&M Security Courses** The web-based courses are designed to ensure that the privacy, reliability, and integrity of the information systems that power the global economy remain intact and secure.
 The web-based courses are offered through three discipline-specific tracks: general, non-technical computer users; technical IT professionals; and business managers and professionals. https://teex.org/program/dhs-cybersecurity/